-Cause of Montana Amtrak derailment still under investigation
+No answers yet in search for cause of fatal Amtrak derailment in Montana

 Killed in the accident were Margie and Don Vardahoe, a Georgia couple on a cross-country trip to mark their 50th wedding anniversary, and Zachariah Schneider, 28, a software developer from Illinois.

-At least two dozen passengers have filed lawsuits over the derailment, including one by Schneider’s wife, Rebecca Schneider.
-She said in the lawsuit that her husband had left her in the sleeping car and went to sit in the viewing car, where he was “horrifically maimed” and killed.
-The viewing car was one of four passenger cars that ended up on their sides.
+At least two dozen passengers have filed lawsuits over the derailment, including Schneider’s wife, Rebecca Schneider.
+She said in the lawsuit that her husband had left her in the sleeping car and went to sit in the observation car, where he was “horrifically maimed” and killed.

-The lawsuits against both Amtrak and BNSF allege negligence for not preventing the derailment.
-The suits seek damages for injuries and psychological trauma to the people aboard the train.
+The lawsuits against both Amtrak and BNSF allege negligence for not preventing the derailment and seek damages for injuries and psychological trauma to the people aboard the train.

 Amtrak and BNSF have declined to comment on ongoing litigation.